 ultimately, resulted in distinct traditions within the Mormon movement.

 Blythe, Christopher James, "Recreating Religion: The Response to Joseph Smith’s Innovations in the Second Prophetic Generation of Mormonism" (2011).
 All Graduate Theses and Dissertations.
-Paper 916.
+916.